 Whatever floor covering is to be used, it is a good idea to tell the underfloor heating designer so that the pipe layout can be properly specified.

-How to Control Underfloor Heating
+How Do I Control an Underfloor Heating System?

 Underfloor heating system controls feature two main parts: